chrhenning/experimental_setups/README.md

 * Sounds can be played via the NIDAQ board or via the soundcard (in which case one can record them to correct timing afterwards)
 * Recordings can be started via an external trigger
 * Arbitrary trigger signals can be generated
+* Sessions can be paused and terminated

 ### Experiments
-All experiment related scripts should be in the folder `experiments`.
+All experiment related scripts should be in the folder [experiments](experiments).
 The subfolders contain code specific to an experiment, including how to generate the design file.
 Note, that some experiments may use outdated design file formats.
-One can always check the design file format via the script `misc/experiment_design/check_design_file.m`.
-In the folder `experiments/examples` are examples specifically designed to make new users familiar with the design file programming.
+One can always check the design file format via the script [check_design_file](misc/experiment_design/check_design_file.m).
+In the folder [experiments/examples](experiments/examples) are examples specifically designed to make new users familiar with the design file programming.

 ### Evaluation
-Preliminary evaluation scripts are available in the folder `evaluation`. **Note**, we currently provide only code for FC experiments.
+Preliminary evaluation scripts are available in the folder [evaluation](evaluation). **Note**, we currently provide only code for FC experiments.
 The provided evaluation pipeline only looks at the animals behavior.

 The evaluation code requires that freezing traces have been extracted beforehand.
 The freezing detection software is currently hosted in another repository *FreezingDetection*.
 To get access to our freezing detection pipeline, please contact <henningc@ethz.ch> or <behret@ethz.ch>.